 How to set the RemoteDomain parameters to force email format in Exchange

 Emails that were sent in the HTML format are received as Plain Text or RTF messages.
-You experience this format conversion also in the case of HTML signatures composed in CodeTwo Exchange Rules, CodeTwo Exchange Rules Pro or CodeTwo Email Signatures for Office 365.
+You experience this format conversion also in the case of HTML signatures composed in CodeTwo Exchange Rules, CodeTwo Exchange Rules Pro or CodeTwo Email Signatures 365.

 There may be multiple reasons why emails are delivered in a different format than the one they were sent in.
 For example, third-party MS Exchange Transport agents or email-scanning antivirus software may be set to change the email format, etc.